jigsawpieces/carousel-transition/README.md

 }
 ```

-Then we need to add the opacity and transition properties to the carousel slides:
+Then we need to add the default opacity and transition properties to the carousel slides itself:

 ```css
 .carousel ul.carouselSlides li.carouselSlide  {